elliotjharper/ergogen/split-tkl/qwerty-tkl__left__matrix-table.md

 # Blackpill -> Pi mapping

+PiPin is me addressing the pins in a way that is translatable to the physical board L1-19 or R1-19 where the usb is the top of the board and pins start with 1 at the top

 | Keeb Half | Matrix Pin | Blackpill | Pi   |
 | -         | -          | -         | -    |